Elevating voices. Advancing accessibility. Being community.

 The Communities of All Abilities Succeeding Together (COAAST) Network is the Family Network serving Clatsop, Tillamook, and Lincoln Counties.

 The COAAST Network builds relationships among individuals and families experiencing I/DD, and any efforts supporting I/DD on the North Coast of Oregon.
 Too often we can feel isolated, or unheard, and need to meet someone who has been there.
 Or, it may be that we know what is best for our own child and want them to shine in their personal strengths, and we need ideas on how to get there.

 If you are looking for community, if you are looking to connect with local individuals and family members that have been through what you are experiencing, or if you simply want to feel empowered to support yourself or your family member, we, the COAAST Network, are here for you!
 We want to support all Oregon Coastal efforts that support those living with disability.

 Sammy’s Place is in the meeting room.
 Let’s face it, we all have a lot to learn.
 Our community is facing many challenges and many opportunities.
-The COAAST Network provides opportunities for learning and conversation so that we come together in creating new opportunities so everyone can fully participate in our coastal communities.
+The COAAST Network provides opportunities for person-centered, strengh-based learning and conversation so that we come together in creating choice so everyone can fully participate in our coastal communities.